 Key takeaways and lessons learned during Alder’s Q1 webinar series

 Events are a powerful community engagement channel and can be a major source of business growth.
-On March 7, we enjoyed hosting a webinar on “Climate Tech Events Strategy 2022” with Kristan Kirsch, Senior Director of Marketing & Communications at Nextracker and Jill Kirkpatrick, Senior manager of Events at Greentown Labs, who are experts in event marketing.
+On March 7, we enjoyed hosting a webinar on “Climate Tech Events Strategy 2022” with Kristan Kirsh, VP, Global Marketing at Nextracker and Jill Kirkpatrick, Senior Manager of Events at Greentown Labs, who are experts in event marketing.
 We discussed what factors play into your event planning for this year.

 Without question, the past two years have been extremely difficult for event planners.
 COVID wreaked havoc on the events industry – decimating meetings, incentives, and conferences.
 And even virtual and hybrid events enjoyed mixed success.
 For climate tech companies that rely on events, rethinking your post-COVID event strategy is necessary.

 Matching an event strategy to your needs

 Because an event plan may vary based on your budget, industry, and target audience, it makes sense to determine what the primary objective is.
 The objective may then make a difference in your approach.
 Below are some common event objectives:

 Want to learn more?
 Check out our entire webinar here.

 So, if you’re looking to plan an event, how do you choose the best objective and approach that is right for your company?

 To help get you started, here are 5 of the best practices we discussed in our webinar: